Linzell/Linzell/README.md

 ### Hello World 👋
-✨ I am a junior women developper in France ✨
+✨ I am a junior developper in France ✨

 - 🌱 I’m currently learning Web developping in Webforce 3
 - 🔭 Working on multiple frontend and backend project using Angular and Symfony